Farmers Market Fund

 Incentives

-Sasquatch HR and Beneficial State Bank will match the first $3,500 in donations.
+Beneficial State Bank will match the first $2,000 donated to the campaign.

 On Friday, December 13th Rubinette Produce Market (inside Providore Fine Foods), will donate 20% of proceeds to Farmers Market Fund's Give!Guide campaign!